ketanrajpal/ketanrajpal/README.md

 ### :necktie: &nbsp; Ketan Rajpal
 As a dynamic and accomplished **Full Stack Developer** and **UI/UX Designer** with over a decade of expertise, I take pride in my passion and success in the field.
 My experience developing **high-performance**, **adaptable web applications** using contemporary software design methodologies is unparalleled.
 I thrive in challenging environments that allow me to push boundaries, enhance existing products, and innovate new services.
 Fuelled by my ambition and aspirations, I'm a motivated self-starter and effective leader with a proven track record of delivering exceptional results in my industry.
 With my creative flair and original thinking, I'm always looking for ways to stand out and make a positive impact.

-*At present, my role is Manager Developer within the Tax & Legal branch of KPMG UK.
+*At present, my role is a Manager Developer within the Tax & Legal branch of KPMG UK.
 In this position, I develop legal technology tools that incorporate knowledge from diverse industries to solve client challenges.*

 ### :toolbox: &nbsp; Technologies.